-- 4.4 Wind turbines are likely to have the greatest impact in terms of visual appearance and landscape effects of all the renewable technologies.
-In assessing planning applications it is recognised that the impact of turbines on the landscape will vary according to the size and number of turbines, the ancillary structures and the type of landscape involved. - 4.5 The Companion Guide to PPS22 (Chapter 5) advises that the accepted methodology for landscape and visual impact assessment is "The Guidelines for Landscape and Visual Impact Assessment (the Guidelines)", published by the Landscape Institute in 1995 and updated in 2002.
-Any planning application should contain a Habitat Regulation Assessment of landscape or visual impact.
+- 4.4 Wind developments are likely to have the greatest impact in terms of visual appearance and landscape effects of all the renewable technologies.
+In assessing planning applications it is recognised that the impact of turbines on the landscape will vary according to the size and number of turbines, the ancillary structures and the type of landscape involved.
+It is also recognised that impacts may not be restricted to within the Borough. - 4.5 The Companion Guide to PPS22 (Chapter 5) advises that the accepted methodology for landscape and visual impact assessment is "The Guidelines for Landscape and Visual Impact Assessment (the Guidelines)", published by the Landscape Institute in 1995 and updated in 2002.
+Paragraph 5.20 of the Companion Guide refers to relevant information that may be submitted as part of an assessment of landscape or visual impact.
+This guidance also provides advice on assessing cumulative landscape impacts and visual effects between paragraphs 5.21 and 5.24.
+It states that cumulative visual effects concern the degree to which renewable energy development becomes a feature in particular views (or sequences of views), and the effect this has upon the people experiencing those views.
+Any planning application should contain a Habitat Regulation Assessment of visual amenity, including landscape character.